StrangeBeeCorp/docs/docs/thehive/setup/index.md

 - Connectors enabled
 - [Other service parameters](./configuration/service.md)

-All other settings are available in the UI of the application.
+All other settings are available in the application WebUI.

 ## Advanced uses cases